atikxcode/Real-State-Assignment-9/README.md

+# Elite Shores Escape

+Welcome to Elite Shores Escape, your go-to destination for finding the perfect getaway.
+Visit our website [here](https://elite-shores-escapes.web.app/).

+## Features:

+- **Fully Responsive**: Enjoy a seamless experience across all devices.
+- **User-Friendly Interface**: Intuitive design for easy navigation.
+- **Multiple Authentication Options**: Sign in with Google, email, or GitHub.
+- **User Profile Management**: Update your name and profile picture hassle-free.
+- **Detailed Property Pages**: Explore comprehensive information about each property.

+## npm Packages Used:

+- AOSPackage
+- Animate.css
+- Swiper slider

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.